comonicon/Comonicon.jl/docs/src/build.md

-# Build and Install CLI
+# Build and Install Tools

 You can use various way to build and install your CLI, this includes: